Frequently Asked Questions

 Q: What if we don’t speak English as our native language?

-English is the only language spoken during the road skills test pursuant to TN law.
-Students must be able to speak and understand the English language in order for instructions to be comprehended.
+English is the only language spoken in class, during behind-the-wheel time, and during the road skills test pursuant to TN law.
+Students must be able to clearly communicate in the English language in order for instructions to be comprehended.

 Q: Can we make payments while our student takes classes?

-A flexible payment plan is an option on our enrollment form; however, the entire tuition must be received in-full before your student can begin attending classes.
+A flexible payment plan may be an option on our enrollment form; however, the entire tuition must be received in-full before your student can begin attending classes.
 A separate Payment Plan Agreement must be entered into by both the parent/guardian and Steer Clear.

 WEEK 1: